blagodarin/yttrium/README.md

 # Yttrium

-Yttrium is (intended to become) a game development framework.
+Yttrium is (intended to become) a game development toolkit.

 Yttrium is an occasional hobby project, so don't expect it to be something actually valuable or to eventually turn into one.
 It's more like a bunch of various ideas piled together and roughly shaped to look game engine-ish.

-Yttrium aims to:
+Yttrium aims to be:
+* **Simple** to use and maintain.
+* **Concise**: any supported platform, format, feature and technology is a liability that must be justified.
-* Be a *modern C++ framework* in terms of API design, software architecture, development tools and coding practices.
+* **Modern** in terms of API design, software architecture, development tools used and coding practices followed.
-* Provide flexible yet easy-to-use components for building interactive software.

 ## Build instructions